vijaybirru/documentation/gvs/index.rst

 Using Global Variables in Policies
 ----------------------------------

 Another powerful use of Global Variables is to use them in policy.
-We commonly see them used in a tagging or naming policies.
+A common use case is to use them in conjunction with tagging or naming policies.
 To do this, go to Policy at the |Account| scope:

 .. image:: images/policy_account.png
    :scale: 70%

-In this example, I am going to create a tagging policy in the cloud provider which will have a tag name of "scalr_tag" and the tag value will be the value of a Global Variable named "MyGlobalVariable".
+In the example below, a tagging policy is created in the cloud provider which will have a tag name of "scalr_tag" and the tag value will be the value of a Global Variable named "MyGlobalVariable".
 Based on the brackets {} being around the value, Scalr knows to pull that as a Global Variable and insert that value into the cloud provider.

 .. image:: images/gv_tag_policy.png
    :scale: 70%